awf/vpm/data/Cairngorm.md

 ## Lift data for places matching "Cairngorm"
-Collected on December 2019
+Collected on January 2020

-See [vpm](/) for blurb on how to read the table.
+See [vpm](/vpm) for blurb on how to read the table.
+Asterisked entries are estimated from line speed, if more than 15% different to the database ride time.

 | Lift | Type |  VPM (m/min) |  Vertical Rise |  Time (min) |  Line Speed (m/sec) |  Line length (m) | Link |
 | -- | -- | -- | -- | -- | -- | -- | -- |